Want to know more - call Bob Philipson on 0418 138 004 or email firstname.lastname@example.org.

 The program is designed to help grow jobs and the economy; regenerate the environment; build the community and improve the supporting infrastructure.

-This project will help with one of the most important climate mitigation strategies identified in the Council’s Climate Change Risk Assessment and Adaptation plan, which is to increase the number of trees, bushes and other vegetation to help keep temperatures down.
-It will help keep down the temperature around domestic dwellings.
+This project will help with one of the most important climate mitigation strategies identified in the Council’s Climate Change Risk Assessment and Adaptation plan, which is to increase the number of trees, bushes and other vegetation to help keep temperatures down in built-up areas.
+This includes moderating temperatures around domestic dwellings and in public spaces.

-For farmers the project is launching a Grazing and Farming Group to help farmers adopt Regenerative practices with the objective of improving the return from farming.
-This is achieved by improving the soil and, hence pastures, drawing down carbon and, in the longer term, encouraging and, ideally, facilitating the sale of carbon credit.
-Regenerative Grazing is outcomes based and not prescriptive and addresses the pressing need to stop and reverse the loss of carbon in the soil.
+For farmers the adoption of Regenerative practices is already leading to pasture improvements.
+This is being achieved by improving the soil through the planting of multi-species pastures, that, in turn, sequesters carbon.
+Regenerative Grazing is outcomes based and not prescriptive.
+It addresses the pressing need to reverse the loss of carbon in the soil.

 Since European settlement Australian agricultural soils have lost about two-thirds of their carbon content.
 But as soil-carbon expert John White has reported, a 0.5 per cent increase in soil carbon on only 2 per cent of our agricultural lands would more than offset all of Australia’s emissions from all sectors.